Mountain Goat started out back in 1997 when two mates decided they wanted better tasting beers and were determined to do something about it.

-The required funds were gained and Mountain Goat brewery was finally realised in 1999 in a warehouse in Crown Street in Richmond.
-To help pay the bills, the guys opened up our brewery bar once a month and, soon enough, hundreds of people were lining up to come in.
+To help pay the bills, the brewery bar was opened once a month and soon hundreds of people were lining up to come in.

 A Melbourne legend was born.